WebberZone/add-to-all/readme.txt

 To add custom CSS code to your site, go to Snippets > Add New in your WordPress dashboard.
 Give your snippet a title and enter your CSS code in the editor.
 Choose CSS from the dropdown menu and select Header as the location.
 You can also choose when to display your CSS code based on certain criteria.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/wordpress/plugin/add-to-all/vdp)

 == Screenshots ==

 1. Snippets Manager